-Deltex Medical's strategy and business model are described within this document and, in particular, within the Chairman's Statement and the Business Review where reference is made to the new strategy adopted by the Board in the second half of 2018.
+Deltex Medical's strategy and business model are described within this document and, in particular, within the Chairman's Statement and the Business Review.
+These sections also describe the strategy adopted in respect of navigating the Group through the specific challenges created by CV-19.
 The Board keeps the Group's strategy and business model under close review.